Pavithraa77/Campus-Water-Level-Monitoring-Management-System/README.md

 ## Future Enhancements

+- **Mobile App Development**: Develop a mobile app using Flutter or React Native to display real-time water tank levels, truck locations, and send alerts.
 - **Advanced Analytics**: Use AI/ML to predict water usage patterns and optimize water distribution.
 - **Multi-Tank Support**: Extend the system to support multiple water tanks across the campus.
 - **Energy Management**: Implement energy-saving modes for more efficient power usage.